by: Thomas Young

 - Online Traffic Generation – This discussion is mostly composed of increasing visitor traffic through SEO, new content, social media and links from referring websites.
 This is an ongoing project that is never complete and is measured very closely in your web stats.

-- Content Marketing Updates – Content drives both traffic and conversions and the web marketing meeting is a good place to review online content results.
+- Content Marketing Updates – Content drives both traffic and conversions and the strategic digital marketing meeting is a good place to review online content results.
 Use the meeting to determine which content is most popular among site users and develop action plans to add new blog posts to the site and other content that can help attract visitors to your website and motivate them to contact your company.

-- Monthly Action Items – Action items, team member accountability and due dates are critical to web marketing success.
+- Monthly Action Items – Action items, team member accountability and due dates are critical to strategic digital marketing success.
 Assign a project manager to see action items are completed.
 This final agenda item is the reason for the meeting, and without it meetings can be a waste of time and drain your budget.

 Digital marketing meetings should be scheduled to review strategies and develop action plans to drive marketing and sales results.
 Inbound marketing from your website is important enough to warrant these meetings on a regular basis, either weekly or monthly at a minimum.